 He was surprised by the man’s guffaw as he was by being swung around and roughly propelled back the way he had come.

 “Don’t try that one on me again, guttingman!” called the guard as the force of his push sent Piemur stumbling across the cobbles, trying not to fall and damage the egg.
 He stopped in the darkest shadow of the wall and stood fuming over this unexpected check to his escape.
 It was ridiculous!
-He couldn’t think of any other Hills in all Pern where the drudges were denied the privilege of going to the Hold’s own Gather.
+He couldn’t think of any other Holds in all Pern where the drudges were denied the privilege of going to the Hold’s own Gather.

 “G’wan back to the ashes, guttingman!”